 - Two consecutive years of a foreign language (American Sign Language is recognized as a foreign language).

 Suitable college preparatory electives will complete the applicant’s program.
 A grade point average of greater than 3.0 is typical for students accepted to Stetson.

 Accepted students who plan to attend Stetson are required to make an enrollment deposit to indicate an intention to enroll.
 The non-refundable deposit is $500 all students.
-Freshmen, sophomores, and juniors (as determined by credits earned) are required to live on campus unless they plan to live with their immediate families in the DeLand area, or meet other criteria of the exemption policy.
-These criteria are listed on the Housing and Residential Life website.
+Students with less than 22.5 units (or 90 credits) are required to live on campus unless they meet criteria of the exemption policy.
+These criteria are listed on the Residential Living and Learning website.

-The enrollment deposit is due 14 days following acceptance and is not refundable.
-An extension until May 1 may be granted if the request is made in writing.
+The enrollment deposit is due by May 1 and is not refundable.
 Candidates who are accepted after May 1 and plan to attend Stetson are expected to pay the enrollment deposit within two weeks after acceptance.
-Applicants are encouraged to pay the deposit as early as possible after acceptance in order to have access to the housing application and other enrollment forms.
-The submission date for the housing application is a major factor in determining a student’s assignment.
+Applicants are encouraged to pay the deposit after acceptance in order to have access to the housing application and other enrollment forms.